Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

 \subsection{Scalability against variations in network size}

-Our previous results are focused on a test set with $M = 4$ base stations and $L=8$ users.
+Our previous results are focused on a test set with $M{\,=\,}4$ BSs and $L{\,=\,}8$ users.
 To demonstrate the scalability of the proposed method, we now showcase its performance with different network sizes.
 In particular, the scenario of varying $L$ is of special relevance since, due to mobility, users might join and leave the system at any time.
 We also consider the case of varying $M$ to assess whether a model trained on a smaller communication infrastructure can scale to a larger system.
-More specifically, we generate new channels with $(L,M) \in \{(6,4), (12, 4), (18, 9), (48, 16), (100, 16)\}$.
-With these settings, we can fix either the capacity $M$ or density $L/M$ (average number of users served by a BS) of the network while investigating how robust our proposed method is against changes in the network size $L$.
-The models being tested are directly taken from Section~\ref{sec:exp:compare} (thus, trained on $M=4$ and $L=8$), and their performance is shown in Table~\ref{tab:wsee}.
+More specifically, we generate new channels with $(L,\!M){\,\in\,}\{(6,\!4),$ $(12,\!4), (18,\!9), (48,\!16), (100,\!16)\}$.
+With such settings, we can fix either the capacity $M$ or density $L/M$ (average number of users served by a BS) of the network while investigating how robust our proposed method is against changes in the network size $L$.
+The models being tested are directly taken from Section~\ref{sec:exp:compare} (thus, trained on $M{\,=\,}4$ and $L{\,=\,}8$), and their performance is shown in Table~\ref{tab:wsee}.\looseness=-1

-The first thing to notice is that, excluding the method computing the true optimum, GCN-USCA performs the best for every configuration except for the case $L=100$, where it ranks second behind GCN.
-Importantly, GCN-USCA beats the classical baseline SCA for every considered configuration.
-For the case $M=4$ and $L=6$, the system is small enough for us to compute the true optimal power allocation.
-Thus, we can see that GCN-USCA reduces in $45\%$ [$(5.876-5.701)/(6.087-5.701)$] the suboptimality gap of classical SCA while being computationally more efficient as illustrated in Section~\ref{sec:exp:compare}.
-Lastly, note that MLP-USCA can only be tested in the same setting on which it was trained since its input and output dimensions are fixed.
+The first thing to notice is that, excluding the method computing the true optimum {for $M{\,=\,}4$ and $L{\,=\,}6$, our proposed architecture \mbox{GCN-USCA} always performs the best.
+For that exception,} the system is small enough for us to compute the true optimal power allocation.
+Thus, we can see that \mbox{GCN-USCA} reduces in $65\%$ [from $0.356\,({=\,}6.087{-}5.731)$ to $0.125\,({=\,}6.087{-}5.962)$] the suboptimality gap of classical SCA while being computationally more efficient as explained in Section~\ref{sec:exp:compare}.
+Also, we can observe that the performance gain of \mbox{GCN-USCA} over \mbox{GCN-USCA-NS} grows with the network size (exceptionally apparent in 100-user networks), which implies better generalizability with parameter sharing.
+Lastly, note that \mbox{MLP-USCA} can only be tested in the same setting on which it was trained since its input and output dimensions are fixed.
 This further underscores the importance of considering GCNs for the subnetworks $\Psi$ in the unfolded architecture.
-GCNs not only lead to better performance within the configuration seen during training but also enable the generalization to systems of varying size, a necessary requirement in practical deployments.
+GCNs not only lead to better performance within the configuration seen during training but also enable the generalization to systems of varying size, a necessary requirement in real-world deployment.